jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

                               in_channels: int,
                               out_channels: int,
                               rngs: nnx.Rngs) -> Callable:
-        """Creates a residual block with two convolutions and normalization""" conv1 = nnx.Conv(in_features=in_channels,
+        """Creates a residual block with two convolutions and normalization.

+        Args:
+            in_channels (int): Number of input channels.
+            out_channels (int): Number of output channels.
+            rngs (flax.nnx.Rngs): A set of named `flax.nnx.RngStream` objects that generate a stream of JAX PRNG keys.

+        Returns:
+            Callable: A function that represents the forward pass through the residual block.
+        """

+        # Convolutional layers with layer normalization.
+        conv1 = nnx.Conv(in_features=in_channels,
                         out_features=out_channels,
                         kernel_size=(3, 3),